Items tagged “echocardiography”

 Dilated cardiomyopathy (DCM) is defined as left ventricular chamber dilation with global or regional systolic dysfunction not sufficiently explained by abnormal loading conditions (such as valvular heart disease, congenital heart disease, hypertension etc.) or coronary artery disease 1-4.
 It m...

 Ventricular septal defect

-Ventricular septal defects (VSD) represent defects in the interventricular septum that allow a hemodynamic communication between the right and left ventricles.
+Ventricular septal defects (VSD) represent a hole or pathway in the interventricular septum that allows for communication between the right and left ventricles.
 It typically results in a left-to-right shunt.
-Epidemiology They represent one of the most common congenital cardiac anomalies and may...
+Epidemiology They represent one of the most common congenital cardiac anomalies and ma...

 Restrictive cardiomyopathy is the least common subtype of cardiomyopathy and is characterized by a marked decrease in ventricular compliance.
 Clinical presentation Patients can present with symptoms and signs of left ventricular failure and/or right ventricular failure 9.
 Pathology It is p...

 A sinus of Valsalva aneurysm refers to abnormal dilatation of the sinus of valsalva and is a cause of thoracic aortic dilatation.
 Sinus of Valsalva aneurysms arise from one of the aortic sinuses.
 They are either congenital or acquired.
 Epidemiology There is a male predilection (M:F ratio being...

 Carcinoid heart disease, also known as Hedinger syndrome, is a known complication of carcinoid tumors, and is particularly prevalent in patients who develop carcinoid syndrome.
 Epidemiology Cardiac lesions are present in approximately 50% of patients with carcinoid syndrome 1.
 Clinical presen...